zoeurk/tor-filtering/README.md

 ## Configure your logs
 For have a separate log for this rule we need to configure rsyslog
-Somthing like that work for me:
+Something like that work for me:
 :omusrmsg:Services
 msg,contains,"Services User:"
 *.* /var/log/tor-access.log